CodeURJC-DAW-2018-19/santatecla-citas-1/README.md

 **Login**

 ```
-You can introduce your email and password (with the opcion to show it up) to access to your account.
+You can introduce your email and password (with the option to show it up) to access to your account.
 ```

 ![Alt text](https://github.com/CodeURJC-DAW-2018-19/santatecla-citas-1/blob/master/Readme-images/Login.png)